stenzek/duckstation/README.md

 To bind your input device, go to `Settings -> Controllers`.
 Each of the buttons/axes for the simulated controller will be listed, alongside the corresponding key/button on your device that it is currently bound to.
 To rebind, click the box next to the button/axis name, and press the key or button on your input device that you wish to bind to.
 When binding rumble, simply press any button on the controller you wish to send rumble to.

 ## SDL Game Controller Database
-DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
-The included `gamecontrollerdb.txt` file can be found in the `database` subdirectory of the DuckStation program directory.
+DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/mdqinc/SDL_GameControllerDB.
+The included `gamecontrollerdb.txt` file can be found in the `resources` subdirectory of the DuckStation program directory.

 If you are experiencing issues binding your controller with the SDL controller backend, you may need to add a custom mapping to the database file.
-Make a copy of `gamecontrollerdb.txt` and place it in your [user directory](#user-directories) (or directly in the program directory, if running in portable mode) and then follow the instructions in the [SDL_GameControllerDB repository](https://github.com/gabomdq/SDL_GameControllerDB) for creating a new mapping.
+Make a copy of `gamecontrollerdb.txt` and place it in your [user directory](#user-directories) (or directly in the program directory, if running in portable mode) and then follow the instructions in the [SDL_GameControllerDB repository](https://github.com/mdqinc/SDL_GameControllerDB) for creating a new mapping.
 Add this mapping to the new copy of `gamecontrollerdb.txt` and your controller should then be recognized properly.

 ## Default bindings
 Controller 1: